dapr/quickstarts/8.observability/README.md

 ![Zipkin](./img/zipkin-3.png)

-You can quickly see that the multiply method invocation has been unusually slow (took over 1 second).
+You can quickly see that the multiply method invocation is unusually slow (takes over 1 second).
 Since the problem may be either at the calculator-frontend service or the python-multiplier service you can dig further by clicking on the entry:

 ![Zipkin](./img/zipkin-4.png)

-Now you can see which specific call was delayed (via the `data` field.
-Here it's the 12 * 2 operation) and confirm that it is the multiplier service which you have updated that is causing the slowdown (find the code for the slow multiplier under the python directory).
+Now you can see which specific call was delayed via the `data` field (here it's the 12 * 2 operation) and confirm that it is the multiplier service which you updated that is causing the slowdown (You can find the code for the slow multiplier under the python directory).

 ## Clean up